qmattugadi/cpe019-finals-tugadi/README.md

 ## CPE 019-CPE32S1 - Emerging Technologies 2 in CpE

-Notes: Please use the given dataset from the repository
+Notes: Please use the given dataset csv file from the repository inside the data folder